Derrick Tan W. M., Ph.D.

 However, the reader should note that the inclusion of these companies in the directory listings is not an endorsement of their products or services by the publishers.
 The directory is simply an attempt by the publishers to create a level platform for companies to promote their products and services.

 On top of that, most lab products are sold via distributorships in Singapore.
-Therefore, in addition to associating products with brands, there is a need to associate brand / products with distributors.
-To help you navigate the local lab equipment trading scene better, a lab products directory has been included as part of this guide.
+Therefore, in addition to just associating products with brands, there is an additional need to associate brand / products with distributors.
+In an attempt to help you navigate the local lab equipment trading scene better, we have included a lab products directory as part of this guide.

 The directory is divided into three sections: